Hurricane Carmen: Impact

-As a tropical depression and storm, Carmen produced moderate rainfall across Puerto Rico and the northern Lesser Antilles, peaking at 5.91 in in Jajome Alto, Puerto Rico.
+As a tropical depression and storm, Carmen produced moderate rainfall across Puerto Rico and the northern Lesser Antilles, peaking at 5.91 in in Jájome Alto, Cayey, Puerto Rico.
 The storm spawned a tornado on Puerto Rico and triggered flash flooding, which collectively left over $2 million in damage.
 Winds approaching gale force affected several islands.
 Heavy rain fell on Hispaniola as the storm progressed westward, and on Jamaica, the storm caused three drownings.
 High winds and heavy rainfall were reported there and in Cuba.
 The hurricane damaged local reefs on the north shore of Jamaica during its passage.
-Killing one person in the state of Louisiana the total damage was close to an extra $175 million in cost.
+In Louisiana, Carmen caused about $150 million damage, much of it was in crop damage.
+Also, there were five storm-related deaths in Louisiana.
+Freshwater and tidal flooding occurred there, and, to a lesser degree, in the other Gulf Coast states.

-Following the storm, the name Carmen was retired from the annually rotating list of hurricane names.
-However, due to a change in the naming scheme in 1979, it was not replaced by any particular name.
+On account of the hurricane's landfall intensities and the widespread damage it caused, the name Carmen was later retired from the rotating lists of Atlantic hurricane names.
+It will never again be used to name a tropical storm in the Atlantic basin.

 Yucatán Peninsula

 Although Carmen made landfall as a powerful Category 4 hurricane, it caused significantly less damage than anticipated because it struck a sparsely populated region.
 However, torrential rainfall from the storm inundated farmland across the region, ruining rice crops.
 The fishing industry also sustained major losses.
 Communication with the hardest hit regions was lost following Carmen's passage; however, early reports stated that at least five people were injured.
 Several days later, officials in Mexico confirmed that three people had been killed by the storm.
-The city of Chetumal was described as a "disaster", and hundreds of people were left homeless.
-More than 5,000 people in the city lost their belongings as a result of the storm.
+Sustained winds of 136 mph (217 km/h) were reported in the city of Chetumal, which was described as a "disaster".
+More than 5,000 people in the city lost their homes and belongings as a result of the storm.
 Officials in the area estimated that damage in Chetumal alone reached $8 million (1974 USD).
 Throughout the Yucatán Peninsula, Hurricane Carmen claimed four lives and wrought $10 million (1974 USD) in damage.

 Following Carmen's passage, officials feared the worst for an area of 1,000 mi2 (2,590 km2) where communication was lost in Belize.
 A reconnaissance task force was sent out from Belize City the day after Carmen made landfall to assist any residents stranded by the storm.
 One person was killed off the coast of Belize after being washed off his boat by large swells produced by Carmen.
 Three other fishermen were listed as missing following similar incidents.
 Thousands of people moved from coastal areas inland to escape the storm.
 Crop damage in the country was reportedly severe.